On this page cuckoo spit, spittle bug - leafhoppers - cicadas

 Cuckoo-spit is formed by the young of Cercopis sp., Philaenus spumarius and others in the Aphrophoridae family, the insect is also known as the spittlebug.
 There are 9 British species in this family.

 The average adult length of U. K. species is around 6 mm; average weight is around 12 mg, yet they can exert a force 100 times greater that their own body weight.
 To put this into perspective a fit adult human can manage only 3 times.
 Take off velocity is 4 m/sec., with an initial acceleration of 400 m/sec., and G force of over 400!
-Its hind legs are so specialised for jumping that they are useless for walking, and they get dragged behind when the insect walks.
+Its hind legs are so specialized for jumping that they are useless for walking, and they get dragged behind when the insect walks.

-Philaenus spumarius is around 5 - 6 mm long when fully grown, and varied in colour from yellow right through to black.
+Philaenus spumarius is around 5 - 6 mm long when fully grown, and varies in colour from yellow right through to black.
 The nymphs are yellow or light green.
 The nymphs are common from May - June, and the adults from June - October.

 least 15 mm long, and in some species can be 110 mm long.